cwcromwell/docs/python_sdk_setup.md

 ### Solution: Change everything to Python 3.10

-The apparent problem is Python incompatibility in the project.
-After a bit of back-and-forth with Claude, including an attempt to try different versions of aenum, I changed the local python version in my virtual environment to Python 3.10 and re-installed the dependencies.
+The issue was Python version incompatibility with the project.
+After a bit of back-and-forth with Claude, including an attempt to try different versions of `aenum`, I changed the local python version in my virtual environment to Python 3.10 and re-installed the dependencies.
 This meant running all the following:

 ~~~
 pyenv install 3.10